lidiaPolyakov/Products-project/README.md

-git clone https://github.com/lidiaPolyakov/Products-project.git -b mongo-cloud
+1.git clone https://github.com/lidiaPolyakov/Products-project.git -b mongo-cloud

 Open 2 terminals - one for the client and one for the serve

 server:
-cd Products-project/server
+1.cd Products-project/server
-npm install
+2.npm install

 Please add the .env file into the server directory. the .env contains the DB connection user: